 A fly-by-the-seat-of-my-pants visit to NOLA followed by a great time at the Noise FM's Noise for Toys benefit for Toys for Tots.
 Louis Tomlinson from One Direction was there sporting a very sk8er boi hairstyle, which he used to his advantage while making out with multiple teenage girls, racking up a huge bar tab, tipping 10%, and then not staying to watch the show.
 Afterwards my friends and I discovered the magical Twitter hashtag #louisisinchicago and taste-tested frozen pizzas.

 Seeing The Academy Is... on their Almost Here ten-year anniversary tour (holy shit, ten years!) with Randi was the cherry on top of a very strange (but wonderful) year.
-I saw them on the first tour for this album and it was even better this time around, because I've had ten years to grow to love them.
+I saw them on the first tour for this album when I was fifteen and it was even better this time around, because I've had ten years to grow to love them.

 Not everything this year was perfect.
 My car took a dump and so did my phone.
 The ceiling of the shop started leaking and then falling down at the same time that the electricity gave out - while I was in New Orleans - rendering the entire space useless.
 I got three cavities.